 Where Do Nutritionists Work?

 A nutritionist can work in a number of industries and sectors of the marketplace.
-In fact, nutritionists can be found working in a variety of industries for private organizations, government research facilities, community health providers, public agencies, and non-profit organizations.
-The list below represents the top 5 employers of nutritionists as published by the BLS.
+In fact, nutritionists can be found working in a variety of industries for various private corporations, non-government organizations, government research facilities, public agencies, and community health providers.
+Below you will find the top five largest employers of nutritionists as published by the Bureau of Labor Statistics.

 Top Employers of Nutritionists